cdapio/cdap/docs/loom-docs/source/guide/admin/index.rst

 Managing Image Types
 ====================

 Using this interface, administrators can configure the basic disk images.
-Administrators can then choose among these images as the basic platform for clusters.
-Any services and software to be provided on top of these images are defined in the Services section
+Administrators can then choose among these images as basis for clusters.

 The Images Home Screen
 ^^^^^^^^^^^^^^^^^^^^^^